+- 1. Physical damage on vehicles and boats;

+- 2. Inland marine on property owned, leased, or loaned to or by the University;

+- 3. Building and property damage;

-- 4. Equipment losses due to theft; - 5.
-Equipment subject to transportation; - 6.
-Loss of rental income; - 7.
-Commercial general liability insurance for scientific equipment; - 8.
-Excess general liability coverage; - 9.
-Camps insurance. - (c) Purchase of Printing.
-University purchases of printing are not subject to Chapter 283, Fla.
-Stat. - (cd) Purchases from small and disadvantaged business enterprises.
-The University is an equal opportunity institution and encourages procurement contracting with small and disadvantaged businesses which includes minority business enterprises. - (de) Purchases from Contractors Convicted of Public Entity Crimes.
+- 4. Equipment losses due to theft;

+- 5. Equipment subject to transportation;

+- 6. Loss of rental income;

+- 7. Commercial general liability insurance for scientific equipment;

+- 8. Excess general liability coverage;

+- 9. Camps insurance.

+(c) Purchases from small and disadvantaged business enterprises.
+The University is an equal opportunity institution and encourages procurement contracting with small and disadvantaged businesses which includes minority business enterprises.

+(d) Purchases from Contractors Convicted of Public Entity Crimes.
 The University shall not accept a competitive solicitation from, or purchase commodities or contractual services from, a person or affiliate who has been convicted of a public entity crime and has been placed on the State of Florida's convicted vendor list for a period of thirty-six (36) months from the date of being added to the convicted vendor list.
-No federal funds may be used to pay any party who is listed on the federal excluded parties list system. - (ef) Purchasing actions that are not subject to the competitive solicitation process include: - 1.
-Emergency Purchases.
-When the President or President's designee determines in writing, that a delay due to the competitive solicitation process is an immediate danger to the public health or safety or the welfare of the University, including tangible and/or intangible assets; or would otherwise cause significant injury or harm not in the best interest of the

-University, the University willmay proceed with an emergency purchase the procurement of commodities or contractual services without a competitive solicitation.
+No federal funds may be used to pay any party who is listed on the federal excluded parties list system.

+(e) Purchasing actions that are not subject to the competitive solicitation process include:

+1. Emergency Purchases.
+When the President or President's designee determines in writing, that a delay due to the competitive solicitation process is an immediate danger to the public health or safety or the welfare of the University, including tangible and/or intangible assets; or would otherwise cause significant injury or harm not in the best interest of the University, the University may proceed with the procurement of commodities or contractual services without a competitive solicitation.
 The emergency purchase shall be limited to the purchase of only the type of items and quantities or for a time period sufficient to meet the immediate danger and shall not be used to meet long-term requirements.

-- 2. Sole Source Purchases.
-Commodities or contractual services available from a single source shallmay be exempted from the competitive solicitation process.
-The sole source document shall be publicly posted by the Purchasing Division Procurement Services for three (3) working days. - 3.
-Purchases from competitively bid Contracts and Negotiated Annual Price
+2. Sole Source Purchases.
+Commodities or contractual services available from a single source may be exempted from the competitive solicitation process.
+The sole source document shall be publicly posted by Procurement Services for three (3) days.

-Agreements established by the State, other governmental entities, other universities in the State

-University System, other or independent colleges and universities, and not-for-profit cooperatives

-and consortia are not subject to further competitive solicitation.
+3. Purchases from Contracts and Negotiated Annual Price Agreements established by the State, other governmental entities, other universities in the State University System, or independent colleges and universities are not subject to further competitive solicitation.

-- 4. Construction Direct Purchase Program.
+4. Construction Direct Purchase Program.
 Commodities to be incorporated into any public work (as that term is defined in Fla.
 Admin.
 Code R. 12A-1.094) which are procured by the University in accordance with the requirements of the University's direct purchase program are not subject to any further competitive solicitation.

-- (fg) Commodities and contractual services that are not subject to the competitive solicitation process include:
+(f) Commodities and contractual services that are not subject to the competitive solicitation process include:

-- 1. Artistic services;
+1. Artistic services;

-- 2. Academic reviews:
+2. Academic reviews;

-- 3. Lectures:
+3. Lectures;

-- 4. Auditing services;
+4. Auditing services;